 Cardiovascular Problems

-BPA from the plastic can trigger atherosclerosis, arrhythmia, and changes in blood pressure.
+BPA from plastic can trigger atherosclerosis, arrhythmia, and changes in blood pressure.

 Dental Issues

-A French study done in 2013 found out that low yet daily exposure to BPA can cause tooth enamel damage.
-Although the study needs more research, they have found out that the white marks and brittle enamel on teeth of the 18 children can be signs of BPA overexposure at an early age.
+A French study 2013 found that low daily exposure to BPA can damage tooth enamel.
+Although the study needs more research, it found that the white marks and brittle enamel on the teeth of 18 children can be signs of BPA overexposure at an early age.

 Obesity Breeder